roromaniac/KH2FM-Rando-Battleship/README.md

 3. Once you have placed your ships, go to "Actions" -> "Download Ship Layout".
 This will create a file called "ships.zip."
 4. Send the ships.zip file to your partner.
 This is how your partner will know whether they hit or miss your ships mid-run.
 5. Make any customizations you want to make in the bottom few options of the Actions menu.
 6. If you are the card generator, go to "Actions" -> "Download Board Settings".
 Then, go to "Actions" -> "Upload Board Settings" do get your customized board.
-Send the settings file over to all other opponents.
+Send the settings.txt file in your battleship_rando folder over to all other opponents.
-   If you are the seed receiver, go to "Actions" -> "Upload Board Settings" and paste the seed you received from your opponent.
+   If you are the seed receiver, go to "Actions" -> "Upload Board Settings" and select the txt you received from your opponent.
 7. To get your opponent's ship data tracked, go to "Actions" -> "Upload Ship Layout" and select the "ships.zip" file you just received.
 8. If you want autotracking, go to "Actions" -> "Start Autotracking".
 Note that it is recommended you wait until the game is loaded in before doing this.
 9. If you did all of the above steps successfully, your ships that were marked blue have disappeared and the board is all black.
 You're ready to play!
     The button will turn blue if the check is a miss and red if the check is a hit.

 # Visible Mode (Pick ships AFTER seeing board.)
 1. If you are the card generator, go to "Actions" -> "Download Board Settings".
-Then, go to "Actions" -> "Upload Board Settings" do get your customized board.
-Send the settings file over to all other opponents.
+Then, go to "Actions" -> "Upload Board Settings" to get your customized board.
+Send the settings.txt file in your battleship_rando folder over to all other opponents.
-   If you are the seed receiver, go to "Actions" -> "Upload Board Settings" and paste the seed you received from your opponent.
+   If you are the seed receiver, go to "Actions" -> "Upload Board Settings" and select the txt you received from your opponent.
 2. Put your board into place mode by going to the "Board Mode" -> "Place Mode (Visible)".
 3. Place your ships.
 Confirm with your opponent what the ship sizes will be (standard is 5,4,3,3,2).
 Placed ships will show up in blue.
 4. Once you have placed your ships, go to "Actions" -> "Download Ship Layout".
 This will create a file called "ships.zip."
 5. Send the ships.zip file to your partner.
 This is how your partner will know whether they hit or miss your ships mid-run.
 6. To get your opponent's ship data tracked, go to "Actions" -> "Upload Ship Layout" and select the "ships.zip" file you just received.
 7. If you want autotracking, go to "Actions" -> "Start Autotracking".
 Note that it is recommended you wait until the game is loaded in before doing this.
-8. If you did all of the above steps successfully, your ships that were marked blue have disappeared and the board is all black.
+8. If you did all of the above steps successfully, your ships that were marked blue have green borders and the board is all black.
 You're ready to play!
    The button will turn blue if the check is a miss and red if the check is a hit.

 # Same Board Mode